Can Vegans Eat Yeast | What vegetarians should know

 To conclude

-In conclusion, as a vegan and environmental activist, yeast is generally considered vegan-friendly.
-However, the yeast production and consumption process has positive and negative environmental implications.
+Yeast is generally considered vegetarian-friendly.
 Although yeast is not an animal product, its production can be problematic as it may involve using animal-derived nutrients and releasing greenhouse gases and water pollution.

 So be mindful of the environmental impact and choose vegan-friendly yeast products.